Stig H. Hästö: Childhood, war years and studies

-Hästö's Swedish-speaking father, manager Mats Hästö had roots in Ostrobothnia and the Finnish-speaking mother Ellen née Grönroos was from Satakunta.
-The family settled in Viipuri after the Finnish Civil War.
-The father died already in 1923 after which the widowed mother could afford a decent living standard for the family and education for the three sons through hard work by running her own café.
+Hästö's Finland-Swedish father, manager Mats Hästö, had roots in Ostrobothnia, while his Finnish-speaking mother Ellen née Grönroos was from Satakunta.
+The family settled in Viipuri after the Finnish Civil War, in which the father had served on the White side.
+He attended a Swedish-language school in Viipuri, although his childhood environment was otherwise predominantly Finnish-speaking, and he grew up fully bilingual.
+The father died as early as 1923, after which the widowed mother secured a decent living standard for the family and an education for her three sons by running her own café.

 However, the Winter War interrupted Hästö's law studies.
 He was promoted officer in the Continuation War and served in the Finnish Armoured Division.
 During the trench warfare stage he continued his studies.
 In 1944 he took part in Battle of Kuuterselkä and was severely wounded in the Tali.
 He studied during his convalescence and graduated in 1946.

-Delegate in STK
+Early career

-For a short time Hästö worked as lawyer, but in 1948 he started as delegate in the Finnish Engineering Industry Employers' Association.
-Hästö was familiar with negotiations between the employers' association and trade unions during the post-war turbulent years.
-By time Hästö, who was grown in rather conservative environment, learnt understanding the opponents' point of view and appreciate many union leaders.
-Hästö had disputes with Väinö Karikoski, the manager of Finnish Employers' Central Association (STK), because he could not stand Karikoski's management style.
+After working briefly as a lawyer, in 1948 Hästö became a delegate of the Finnish Engineering Industry Employers' Association, where he became familiar with the turbulent post-war labour market.
+Although he had grown up with the legacy of the White side of the Civil War, he came to understand and appreciate many of the trade union leaders he negotiated with.
+He clashed, however, with Väinö Karikoski, the manager of the Finnish Employers' Central Association (STK), over Karikoski's management style.